mahmoodlab/HEST/README.md

 NOTE: hest was only tested on linux/macOS machines, please report any bugs in the GitHub issues.

-### Tissue segmentation model
-In order to use the deep-learning based tissue segmentation model:
-1. Download the segmenter weights [here](https://huggingface.co/pauldoucet/tissue-detector/blob/main/deeplabv3_seg_v4.ckpt)
-2. place the weights in the `models/` directory

 ### CONCH/UNI installation (Optional, for HEST-bench only)

 If you want to benchmark CONCH/UNI, additional steps are necesary